jcopperman/qitops-agent/docs/CI_CD_INTEGRATION.md

 4. **Handle Output**: Save and publish QitOps Agent output as artifacts.
 5. **Set Timeouts**: Set appropriate timeouts for LLM operations.
 6. **Use Conditional Execution**: Skip analysis for certain file types or branches.
+7. **Manage Sources**: Keep source files up-to-date with project requirements and standards.
+8. **Choose Appropriate Personas**: Use different personas for different types of analysis.

 ## Troubleshooting